-I am the ARRL Contest Branch Manager.
-Thanks for stopping by!
+Hi!
+I'm the ARRL Media and Public Relations Manager.
+Thanks for stopping by.

 Basic Stuff About KX9X

-My main interests are HF & VHF contesting, DX'ing and QRP backpacking.
+While I've achieved much in HF and VHF contesting and DX'ing over the years, I spend most of my ham radio time these days pursuing satellite and backpack QRP operating.
+Portable operating is where I get most of my kicks now.
 I simply enjoy being on the air, whether it's running stations during a DX contest, working sporadic-E, aurora or tropo while on a VHF Grid DXpedition, chasing grids on the amateur radio satellites, or operating QRP CW into a simple wire antenna from a New England mountaintop.

 First licensed in 1982, as KA9NGH.
 Since then, I've been N9HXG, KF9PL, and finally KX9X as of 1996.

-Outside of amateur radio, I play drums in a jazz quartet and also sit in with a couple of rock bands from time to time, follow Major League Baseball religiously, and enjoy making divots at my local golf course.
+Outside of amateur radio, I play drums with a couple of rock bands from time to time, follow Major League Baseball religiously, and enjoy making high-quality pizza and artisan breads.